My trip in 2022

 The travel report was only recorded in January 2023.
 Luckily, I write a diary when I'm out and about so nothing gets forgotten.

-After 16 hours I arrived in Kahtmandu - my luggage was waiting.
-As I was about to run away without it, there was hardly anyone else in the waiting room, when all four pieces fell on the tape almost at the same time.
-Everything charged and looking for an exit - the airport has changed.
+The trip over Doha was easy.
+After 16 hours I arrived in Kahtmandu - my luggage was a long time coming.
+When I wanted to run without it, hardly any other person was still in the waiting room, all 4 pieces fell on the tape almost simultaneously.

-There was no Narayan to be seen outside - but as soon as I noticed the smells in the air, the honking on the street, my nervousness was gone.
-I spoke to a few Nepalis present until Narayan arrived.
-There was a traffic jam - a bus was lying across the ditch and blocking the main road.
-When I arrived in Thamel, I took a quick shower and went out to eat with Narayan.
+Everything charged and searched for - the airport has changed.
+There was no Narayan outside - but as soon as I took the smells in the air, the horn on the street was my nervousness away.
+I spoke with a few Nepalis to Narayan.
+There was traffic jam - a bus lies across the ditch and lock the main road.

-The next day we organized my stay - what we wanted to do, how we wanted to proceed.
-The first item on “the list” was to visit Grang.
+When I arrived in Thamel, I quickly showered and went out to eat with Narayan.
+The next day we organized my stay - what we want to do, how we want to proceed.

-We arrived in the village at 4:30 p.m.
-Spent almost 10 hours again in the jeep on bumpy roads.
-Although the road from Dhading to the big river is paved these days, getting through in the rainy season is difficult.
-The arrival was very pleasant - the last few times the whole village was ready - this time there was no one to be seen.
-But the bush telephone still works very efficiently.
-A few older residents quickly came to greet me and Gopi, the cook from our 2010 trek, came running happily.
-Everyone could see the joy and gratitude - it was so nice to see all these familiar faces again ♥
+The arrival was very pleasant - the last time the whole village has always been ready - this time nobody was seen.
+But the bush phone still works very efficiently.
+A few older residents were quickly there to greet me and Gopi, the cook of our trekking from 2010, came from joyfully.
+The joy and gratitude was to look at - it was so nice to see all of these familiar faces again ♥

 A lot has changed in the region.
 Villages were merged into districts, Phulkharkha, where the school is, is now the main town (center city).
 As you drove past you could see that many new buildings were being built.
 But this also means a lot more comfort for the people here - if there is now a small hospital nearby, visits to the authorities can be completed without having to walk for hours.